 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!

 As a car gets older, it generally depreciates in value and having comprehensive coverage on your vehicle may be costing you more than it is worth; especially once the policy’s deductible is factored into the equation.

 There is no hard and fast rule for when (or if) you should drop comprehensive coverage.
 This is true for two reasons: first, vehicles depreciate at different rates and secondly, everyone has a different tolerance for risk.
 As a result, there is no set guideline.
 Instead, you’ll have to look at the value of your vehicle to determine if you feel comfortable, both personally and financially, to forgo the coverage.

 If you choose to drop comprehensive coverage from your policy, you will not receive anything from your insurer in the event that your car is stolen, for example, it has an engine fire, or is damaged from a severe weather event.
 You’ll have to foot the bill for the repairs on your own.

 When Should You Drop Comprehensive?

-There is no reason that you have to drop comprehensive coverage if you prefer to keep it in place.
-However, when the amount that you are paying for the coverage starts to approach the value of the car, it makes financial sense to stop paying for it.
+There is no reason to drop comprehensive coverage if you prefer to keep it in place.
+If you’re on the fence about its benefits, however, it makes sense to review your policy needs when the amount you are paying for the coverage (and your deductible) approaches the value of your car.

-It should be noted that as the value of your vehicle goes down, the amount you pay for comprehensive coverage will generally go down as well.
+It’s worth noting that as the value of your vehicle goes down, the amount you pay for comprehensive coverage will generally go down as well.
 The financial risk that the insurance company takes by providing the coverage lessens, and this means they charge you a smaller premium for that coverage.
-For some people, the small cost of keeping comprehensive, even on a car worth very little, is still worth it.
-This may be especially true if you can’t afford to replace your car should it become necessary.
+For many people, the small cost of keeping comprehensive, even on a car worth very little, is still money well spent.